 Standards-based Interoperability Streamlines Clinical and Administrative Processes Across the Care Continuum

 Healthcare organizations worldwide use InterSystems products for interoperability and improved workflow across the care continuum.
 Our support for global and national standards and certifications is one reason for this success.
-InterSystems is a member and benefactor of the HL7 standards organization, with one seat on the HL7 board.
+InterSystems is a member and benefactor of the HL7 standards organization.

 Standards supported by InterSystems products include:

 Tasked with improving health outcomes for Australians through the delivery of digital healthcare systems and the national digital health strategy for Australia, the Australian Digital Health Agency (the Agency) commenced operations on 1 July 2016.

 The Agency is responsible for all national digital health services and systems, with a focus on engagement, innovation and clinical quality and safety.
 Its goal is to put data and technology safely to work for patients, consumers and the healthcare professionals who look after them.